edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 #### i.
 Choosing a load testing tool

 There are many open-source tools for load testing we could have built upon to ensure Edamame generated both HTTP and WebSocket traffic.
-Several factors should be considered when selecting one, including performance, usability, and level of WebSocket support.
+We made several considerations when selecting one, including performance, usability, and level of WebSocket support.

 Performance considerations include things like requests per second and memory usage.
 Requests per second (or RPS) measures how much traffic a load testing tool is generating.
 A higher RPS means a more performant load generator, as it represents CPU efficiency; a higher RPS means less CPU is utilized per request.
 Memory usage is also a concern when trying to determine how scalable a load testing tool is, as large numbers of virtual users can be very demanding on RAM.
 Because Edamame needs to support such a high number of virtual users, we need a tool that requires a minimal amount of RAM per VU.